Morgan Stanley slashes price target on Campbell Soup Company [CPB] – find out why.

 Morgan Stanley have made an estimate for Campbell Soup Company shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on April 20, 2020.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price from $48 to $55.
 The new note on the price target was released on April 15, 2020, representing the official price target for Campbell Soup Company stock.
 Previously, the target price had yet another raise from $40 to $50, while Bernstein kept a Mkt Perform rating on CPB stock.

-Campbell Soup Company [CPB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.30.
-With this latest performance, CPB shares dropped by -10.34% in over the last four-week period, additionally sinking by -1.90% over the last 6 months – not to mention a rise of 10.39% in the past year of trading.
+Campbell Soup Company [CPB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.25.
+With this latest performance, CPB shares dropped by -1.15% in over the last four-week period, additionally plugging by 2.70% over the last 6 months – not to mention a rise of 18.88% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Campbell Soup Company [CPB] shares currently have an operating margin of +14.70 and a Gross Margin at +32.87.
 Campbell Soup Company’s Net Margin is presently recorded at +5.85.